Dmitri9149/Rust_Tokenizers/README.md

-This is experimental project (the algorithm is emerging in permanent experiments with text tokenization).
+This is project for words tokenization using BPE like tokenizer.
+Tokenizer in written from Scratch in Rust.  --> --> In similar project I make tokenization of texts on the sentence level.

-The main idea is similar to the Byte Pair Encoding tokenizer: https://arxiv.org/pdf/1508.07909.pdf - 	the original article; https://leimao.github.io/blog/Byte-Pair-Encoding/ - some Python implementations.
+The main idea of the tokenizer is similar to the Byte Pair Encoding tokenizer: https://arxiv.org/pdf/1508.07909.pdf - 	the original article; https://leimao.github.io/blog/Byte-Pair-Encoding/ - some Python implementations.
 Here the implementation is in Rust.

-The BPE idea:
-We have a text and split it in words: the result is vocabulary of: (word,frequency of the word in the text).
+We have a text and split it in words.
+The result is vocabulary of: (word, quantity of the word in the text).
 Initial tokens are characters (more general unicode scalars).
 We split all words in vocabulary to the characters (initially).
-At every step we find the most frequent pair of consequtive tokens in our vacabulary replace the most frequent pair with the new token.
-The token is the glued pair of most frequent tokens.
+At every step we find the most frequent pair of consequtive tokens in our vacabulary, find the most frequent pair, replace the most frequent pair with the new token.
+Something like 't' and 'h' -> 'th'.
+Usually , in an English text, the the 't' and 'h' are merging at the very beginning, after a few iterations.

 The 'Alice's Adventures in Wonderland by Lewis Carroll' from Gutenberg project is used here : http://www.gutenberg.org/ebooks/11 as the text.

+We may say the tokenizer at the level of 'words as collections of characters' generate 'characters idioms', in English text 'i', 'n', 'g' will soon become 'ing'.

+If we will use BPE like tokenizer on the level of 'sentences as collections of words' it will generate 'words idioms', something like 'of' and 'the' to the 'of the'.
+The 'of the' is a new token , with a separate meaning from 'of' and 'the'.
+We may expect, in machine translation 'of the' will be translated as a whole token to a similar idiomatic token in target languge.
+In the process: we decrease number of words in a sentence, generate tokens with idiomatic meaning.
+Moreover, a sentence, writtem in a new token, is more 'stable' for a words permutations, which makes just a sentence as a bag of tokens model more attractive.
+This is another project, here we run tokenizer at the level of 'words as collection of characters'.

 The BPE tokenizer was initially invented for splitting of a rare words to more usual components.
-But in the project I try to use it as a universal algorithm for tokenization of a text to basic tokens, which may be considered as a basis for vectorization of the text: the basic tokens we find will be the basis (orthogonal) for the text vectorization.
-This is the program.
+But in the project I try to use it as a universal algorithm for tokenization of a text to basic tokens, which we may use as basis vectors.

-We start from something similar to 'characters' (like scalar unicodes or graphemes).
-The good point: all words are splitted in chars : dog => 'd o g' , cat => 'c a t'.
-Not a good point: characters are very unspesific , and if the chars will be our basis vectors the 'bag of chars' will not work: 'd o g' and 'g o d' will be the same vectors if we will try to represent the words as sum of basis vectors 'd' , 'o', 'g'.

-On the other edge of the tokenization process we will have as our tokens the very initial words: 'alice', 'her', 'head' etc.... will be same time the initial words and out basis vectors.
-It is some kind of 'one hot encoding'.
-Bag of words model is working trivially : word 'alice' is represented as vector 'alice'; 'her' => will be our basis vector 'her'.
-There is always one token in the bag.
-Here we have another problem : the vectors are too specific. 'dog' and 'dogs' are different vectors, even there is an intuitive filling the 'dogs' is something like a bag of 'dog' and 's'.
-We will have very big vocabulary of of basic words-tokens (our basis vectors) without any natural reflection of relations of the words.
-We declare as ''basis' (or basic) actually what is not a basic because of the internal relations , which we ignore.
+We may start from the naive approach.
+A natural basis for text vectorization is basis of 'characters' (unicode scalars).
+Every character is basis vector, and we have natural orthonormal basis. 'dog' is 'd o g' and 'cat ' is 'c a t'.
+We can vectorize all words and even think about a sentence as bag of characters: vectorize sentences.
+But we soon will have problems: 'dog' and 'god' will have the same representation in the basis.
+This decomposition correnspond to the beginning of the tokenization process.
+The basis vectors are too unspesific to represent a word as composition of vectors.

+Within tokenization, finally, we will get the set of initial words as 'tokens'.
+The 'dust' of initial characters will generate tokens which same time are words in our text.
+The set of basis tokens-vectors will be very simple and very big: every word will be our basis vector.  'dogs', 'dog' , 'cat', 'god', 'alice' will repsesent themselves as basis vectors.
+The basis vectors are too specific: 'dogs' and 'dog' will be orthonormal without any indication that 'dogs' are actually 'dog s'.
+But there will be exact one to one correspondence between vectors and words.

+We need something in between.
+If we start from 'dust of characters' quite soon we will see the newly generated tokens may improove our basis system: quite soon new tokens like 'do' and 'go' will be generated from characters.
+And we will have 'do g' and 'go d' (a word splitting to tokens will always will be done starting from the longest tokens).
+The bag of tokens 'do' and 'g' (the sum of the basis vectors) is now different from the bag 'go' and 'd'.
+The two words now have the unique representations as sum of basis vectors (actually bag of tokens, the sum is symmetric to tokens permutation).
+The bag of 'do' and 'g' still may represent 'g do' word: but there is no such word in English.
+There is strong 'symmetry breacking' in a language: characters ordering is very important, we can represent words as just a multiset of characters.
+The hyposesis is: with 'clever' tokenization we will be able to use just 'bag of tokens' as our words representation, or to be much closer to it.

-Let us return to the chars.
-The chars at the beginning , end and inside a word behave differently.
-And if we have a standalone I it is not the same as 'i' at the beginning or end of a word.
-Let us use 'modifiers'.
+The characters at the beginning , end and inside a word behave differently.
+And if we have a standalone 'I' it is not the same as 'i' at the beginning or end of a word.
+That is why I try to use 'modifiers'.
 Modifiers are not a tokens, but they will 'decorate' a characters as a rudimentary type system:
 "🔺","🔸","🔹","🔻"

 The '🔺d🔹o🔹g🔻' and '🔺g🔹 o🔹 d🔻'  ==> now 'd🔻' and '🔺d' are different basis tokens corresponding to the characters at the beginning or end of words.
-By two blue diamonds (like'🔹o🔹') we will modify the internal characters. 'd🔻' ; '🔺d' and '🔹 d🔹' are different basis tokens now (different basis vectors).
-(We use emoji as the modifiers).
+Two blue diamonds (like'🔹o🔹') will modify the internal characters. 'd🔻' ; '🔺d' and '🔹 d🔹' are different basis tokens now.
+I use the emoji as the modifiers just for a better visualization.
 The two '🔹' from every side of a token are used in part for not to use 'lookaround' in regex.
-And 'i🔻' ; '🔺i' ; '🔹 i🔹' ; '🔺i🔻' all are different tokens too.
+And 'i🔻' ; '🔺i' ; '🔹i🔹' ; '🔺i🔻' all are different tokens too.
 The tokens at the beginning , end , internal of a word all have very different merging statistic within the process of tokenization.
 We have to handle them differently and the modifiers help with this.

-Intuition we will use:
+Intuition I will use:
 -1.Tokens are resourses.
 The resourses may merge and produce another resourses : new tokens.
 -2.The merging process is similar to logical derivation rules.
-But the rules are not 'ad hoc' determened but emerge in the global process of calculation of most frequent pairs.
-The logic emerges from the statistics of our text.
+The rules are not 'ad hoc' determened, but emerge in the global process of calculation and merging of most frequent pairs.
+The logic emerges from the statistics of the text.
+It reflects the presence of 'characters idioms' and reveals its.
 -3.The resourses (tokens) are the building blocks of our words.
--4.The building blocks, the GENERATED tokens may be considered as basis vectors of our system.
+-4.The building blocks, the GENERATED tokens may be considered as natural basis vectors of our system.
--5.The quantity of possible tokens is VERY HUGE.
+-5.The quantity of POSSIBLE tokens is VERY HUGE.
 If we use about 100 characters (unicode scalars) in our words and words up to the length 10 chracters in out texts: the number of possible words is more than 10 in power 20.
--6.The number of words and building blocks which are IN REALITY used for words building is VERY SMALL (in comparison with the all possible 'words').
+-6.The number of words and tokens which are IN REALITY used for words building is VERY SMALL (in comparison with the all possible 'words' and its partitions).
--7.All words in the sample text are generated within about 6000 merges, so, we have max up to 6000 'building tokens'.
--8.Modifiers may be considered as a rudimentary type system or as a rudimentary "positional" encoding.
+-7.Modifiers may be considered as a rudimentary type system or as a rudimentary "positional" encoding.

 Because of technical reasons (to simplify the search of a tokens, not to use ''lookaround' but a simple regex ) within the course of merges the words are represented like this:

-"  🔺a  🔹d🔹  🔹v🔹  🔹e🔹  🔹n🔹  🔹t🔹  🔹u🔹  🔹r🔹  🔹e🔹  s🔻  "  <=== two empty spaces are inserted between every pair of modified tokens and at the end and beginning of a word.
+" 🔺a  🔹d🔹  🔹v🔹  🔹e🔹  🔹n🔹  🔹t🔹  🔹u🔹  🔹r🔹  🔹e🔹  s🔻 "  <===  empty spaces are inserted from each side of every token.

 If at some merge 🔹e🔹  🔹n🔹  pair will merges, we will get :
 " 🔺a  🔹d🔹  🔹v🔹  🔹e🔹🔹n🔹  🔹t🔹  🔹u🔹  🔹r🔹  🔹e🔹  s🔻 "
 If at some merge 🔺a  🔹d🔹 are to be merged (as most frequent pair), we will get:
 " 🔺a🔹d🔹  🔹v🔹  🔹e🔹  🔹n🔹  🔹t🔹  🔹u🔹  🔹r🔹  🔹e🔹  s🔻 "

 Let us take some 'familiar' and 'not familiar' words for the 'Alice ...' text.
 Familiar means some words from the 'Alice.....' text like : 'forgetting' , 'alice', 'yourself', 'consented'.